 The first thing to do when planning a SPIF is to consider your short-term and long-term goals.
 What is the overarching initiative you’re wanting to support?
 And in the short term, are you aiming to boost revenue, units sold, sales leads, or order size?

-Aligning to your larger goals will help you develop SPIFs that drive the behaviors necessary to meet your targets.
+Aligning to your larger goals will help you develop sales SPIFs that drive the behaviors necessary to meet your sales targets.
 This is true for both SPIFs and your incentive compensation plans.